HannahAdegoye/Covid-19_palliavative_analysis/README.md

-## Navigating Nigeria's COVID-19 Response: Data Analysis and Accountability
+## Nigeria's COVID-19 Response: Data Analysis and Accountability

 # Objective
 The objective of this project is to analyze the response and interventions of the Nigerian government and various organizations during the COVID-19 pandemic, focusing on the distribution and effectiveness of palliatives, the implementation of economic sustainability plans, and the overall impact on the socio-economic landscape of the country.